andreas-becker/project-ASVS-User-Stories/V3 Session Management/3_7_1-SessionManagement-Defenses_authentication.md

 ## ASVS: 3.7.1

 ## ASVS Requirement description
-Verify the application ensures a full, valid login session or requires re- authentication or secondary verification before allowing any sensitive transactions or account modifications.
+Verify the application ensures a full, valid login session or requires re-authentication or secondary verification before allowing any sensitive transactions or account modifications.

 ## User Story